 Clam chowder in under 30 minutes?
 Yes, it is possible thanks to the wonders of the microwave oven which cooks food in the fraction of the time.
 Another short cut I used is canned clams.
 Instead of steaming or boiling fresh clams, I use a can of pacific clams (both clams and clams broth), which also turns out to be a great time saver.
-I dress up the soup in a cute edible soup bowl (which can be purchased at selected delis; update: I got mine from Soup Spoon) which is reminisce of the clam chowder served in sour dough bread bowl I had in San Francisco.
-The final result looks quite gourmet to me.
-Try this recipe when you have guests over – they may be surprised when you tell them that you whipped this up in a microwave oven!
+I dress up the soup in a cute edible soup bowl (I bought mine from Soup Spoon) which is reminisce of the clam chowder served in sour dough bread bowl I had in San Francisco.

 This is a cheaters, under 30-minute microwave recipe for clam chowder.
 Adjust the amount of clam broth for the consistency - for example for a less chunky soup, add more broth/hot water a little at a time.
 On the other hand, stir in more cream if you want the soup creamier.